 In an effort to achieve the number of liability claims target, the focus needs to be on MoDOT's most common claims.
-For 2018, the top three claims types are attributed to potholes, chip seal operations and debris on roadway.
+Historically, our top five most frequent claim types during the second and third quarters are pavement defects, chip seal operations, debris on the roadway, mowing and striping operations.